Commonwealth Games 2018: Inam bags gold medal for Pakistan

 Pakistani wrestler Mohammad Inam bagged a gold medal at the Commonwealth Games 2018 on Saturday.

-Inam outclassed his opponent Melvin Bibo of Nigeria in the 86kg category to win the final.
+Inam outclassed his opponent Melvin Bibo of Nigeria in the 86kg freestyle wrestling category to win the final.
 He won the match 6-0 without allowing his opponent to even earn a single point.

 This is not the first time he won the gold medal–Inam also bagged a gold medal at the Delhi Commonwealth Games in 2010.
 After winning the match, he did a lap of honour with the Pakistan flag draped around him.